gasconma1960/World_Weather_Analysis/README.md

 # World_Weather_Analysis
+Using Python, Jupyter Notebook and API Call from Google Maps API's be able to analyze a travel preferences

 ## **Background**

   Jack loves the PlanMyTrip app.
 Beta testers love it too.
 And, as with any new product, they've recommended a few changes to take the app to the next level.
 Specifically, they recommend adding the weather description to the weather data.

+## **Purpose**

+  Generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with OpenWeatherMap.
+In addition to the city weather data you gathered in this module, use your API skills to retrieve the current weather description for each city.
+Then, create a new DataFrame containing the updated weather data.I'll employ input statements to retrieve customer weather preferences.
+Next, I'll use those preferences to identify potential travel destinations and nearby hotels.
+Finally, I'll show those destinations on a marker layer map with pop-up markers.

 ## Deliverable 1: Retrieve Weather Data